Kohbukan Judo Club home The Kohbukan Judo Club

 Godan (5th Degree Black Belt) · Kodokan Judo

-David R. Robb has been practicing judo since 1963.
-He has recently been graded to Godan (5th degree black belt) in Kodokan Judo.
+David R. Robb has been practicing Judo since 1963.
+He graded to Godan (5th degree black belt) in Kodokan Judo 2015.
 He studied under Frank Hatashita at York University and obtained his shodan rank under Ray Kelly at the University of Alberta.
 Dave competed for York University for four years and the University of Alberta for one year.
 In 1968 Dave fought for the province of Alberta at the Nationals in Saskatoon.

 Linda Majunke